Guidance and legislation on the Equality Act 2010 for England, Scotland and Wales.

-If you were subjected to unlawful treatment (eg discrimination, harassment or victimisation) before 1 October 2010, the Equality Act won’t apply.
+If you were subjected to unlawful treatment (for example, discrimination, harassment or victimisation) before 1 October 2010, the Equality Act won’t apply.
 Instead, you’ll be covered by the legislation that was in force at the time.

 The Race Relations Act 1976, not the Equality Act will apply, if you experienced racial discrimination on 30 September 2010 and want to make a complaint or bring legal proceedings.

 This is also true of any legal proceedings.
 Even if they may have continued after 1 October 2010 they will go ahead according to the legislation under which they were brought.

 If you were subject to unlawful treatment on or after 1 October 2010, the Equality Act applies.